ABCD1-1/token/README.md

 Steps:

+0.a In the CLI, run the following command to start a local node: npx hardhat compile

-0.a In the CLI, run the following command to start a local node: npx hardhat node
+0.b In the CLI, run the following command to start a local node: npx hardhat node

-0.b Copy the private key of the Account 0
+0.c Copy the private key of the Account 0

-0.c Get connected on MetaMask, select the localhost 8545 network
+0.d Get connected on MetaMask, select the localhost 8545 network

-0.d Click on import an account and paste the private key copied previously
+0.e Click on import an account and paste the private key copied previously

 1. In a new CLI, run the following command: npx hardhat run .\scripts\deploy.js --network localhost